samishken/terraform-packer/README.md

 # terraform-packer
 This project will help you build Nginx Image using Packer & Terraform in AWS environment.
+Advantage of creating Images this way is that it is much easier to maintain those images because this is much closer to the immutable infrastructure.

 # Packer
 - Pre requisites - [Install packer](https://learn.hashicorp.com/tutorials/packer/getting-started-install)